Main content | back to top

 Oil sands lie beneath 0.1% of Canada's total boreal forest.

 We remove the soil layers from the areas we mine and store them separately.
-We keep separate, for example, the top 15 cm (six inches) of the forest floor with its rootlets, nutrients and micro-organisms apart from soil in peat lands and fens with its high organic content.
+Surface soil, subsoil and peat are salvaged from the areas to be mined and stored separately based on ecosite type and soil properties, in order to maintain soil quality.
+For example, in upland areas the surface soil stripped with rootlets, nutrients and micro-organisms from the forest floor is stored separately from peat salvaged from peatlands and fens with its higher organic content.
 We also collect and register seeds from local plants, such as blueberry, so we can replant the same species later.

 Our detailed research covers plants’ specific soil and nutrient requirements, as well as how to develop sustainable forest ecosystems, wetlands and peatlands.

 Our integrated approach to biodiversity builds on the industry-first biodiversity standard we adopted in 2001, now incorporated in our biodiversity manual.
 This guides our efforts to maintain eco-systems and respect protected areas.

 Full reclamation is a staged process that takes several decades to complete.
 Shell is committed to starting large-scale reclamation of our mining area within 20 years of first land disturbance.

 Stage 1.
 Preparation: The reclamation process is already being considered as the site is cleared of trees and brush.
 Soil is removed in layers and stored in separate places to maintain distinct soil types.

 Stage 2.
 Active mining operation: Oil sands are mined using conventional truck and shovel mining techniques.